wp-plugins/wp-genesis-box/readme.txt

   }
 }`

 This will echo the Genesis box after the post content on each post.
+Or you can simply check the "Auto insert Genesis box" checkbox on the plugin settings page.

 = I want to use the plugin in a widget.
 How? =